Step 1: Disaggregation (of software and hardware)

 Running a network function over a cluster of white boxes is great, but it’s not necessarily the optimal use for those valuable hardware resources.
 In order to optimally utilize those boxes, we need to run multiple services over this infrastructure, leveraging cross-service synergies in order to fully utilize the hardware resources.

 In order to run multiple services over the distributed hardware pool of resources we need to run each service as a service instance in a container.
 This well-established concept turns the disaggregated distributed network into a cloud-native network solution – or, in other words, a network cloud.
 The network cloud allows multiple network functions, from one or multiple software vendors, to run over a cluster of commercial off-the-shelf white boxes, from one or multiple hardware vendors.
-For the operators, each network function appears as a separate entity, with dedicated hardware resources and complete separation from other service instances running on the same cluster.
+For multiple systems operators, each network function appears as a separate entity, with dedicated hardware resources and complete separation from other service instances running on the same cluster.

 Step 4: Orchestration (of, well, everything)